awsdocs/aws-doc-sdk-examples/workflows/s3_object_lock/SPECIFICATION.md

 S3 buckets can be created either with or without object lock enabled.
-        Creating bucket dotnet-s3-lock-example101-no-lock with object lock False.
+        Creating bucket dotnet-s3-lock-example0-no-lock with object lock False.
-        Creating bucket dotnet-s3-lock-example101-lock-enabled with object lock True.
+        Creating bucket dotnet-s3-lock-example0-lock-enabled with object lock True.
-        Creating bucket dotnet-s3-lock-example101-retention-after-creation with object lock False.
+        Creating bucket dotnet-s3-lock-example0-retention-after-creation with object lock False.
 Press Enter to continue.

-A bucket can also have object locking with a default retention period.
+A bucket can be configured to use object locking with a default retention period.
-        Creating bucket dotnet-s3-lock-example101-retention-on-creation with object lock True.
+        Added a default retention to bucket dotnet-s3-lock-example0-retention-after-creation.
 Press Enter to continue.

 Object lock policies can also be added to existing buckets.
-        Added an object lock policy to bucket dotnet-s3-lock-example101-lock-enabled.
+        Added an object lock policy to bucket dotnet-s3-lock-example0-lock-enabled.
-        Added a default retention to bucket dotnet-s3-lock-example101-retention-after-creation.
 Press Enter to continue.

 Now let's add some test files:
-        Successfully uploaded dotnet-example-file0.txt to dotnet-s3-lock-example101-no-lock.
-        Successfully uploaded dotnet-example-file1.txt to dotnet-s3-lock-example101-no-lock.
-        Successfully uploaded dotnet-example-file0.txt to dotnet-s3-lock-example101-lock-enabled.
+        Successfully uploaded dotnet-example-file0.txt to dotnet-s3-lock-example0-no-lock.
-        Successfully uploaded dotnet-example-file1.txt to dotnet-s3-lock-example101-lock-enabled.
+        Successfully uploaded dotnet-example-file1.txt to dotnet-s3-lock-example0-no-lock.
-        Successfully uploaded dotnet-example-file0.txt to dotnet-s3-lock-example101-retention-on-creation.
+        Successfully uploaded dotnet-example-file0.txt to dotnet-s3-lock-example0-lock-enabled.
-        Successfully uploaded dotnet-example-file1.txt to dotnet-s3-lock-example101-retention-on-creation.
+        Successfully uploaded dotnet-example-file1.txt to dotnet-s3-lock-example0-lock-enabled.
-        Successfully uploaded dotnet-example-file0.txt to dotnet-s3-lock-example101-retention-after-creation.
+        Successfully uploaded dotnet-example-file0.txt to dotnet-s3-lock-example0-retention-after-creation.
-        Successfully uploaded dotnet-example-file1.txt to dotnet-s3-lock-example101-retention-after-creation.
+        Successfully uploaded dotnet-example-file1.txt to dotnet-s3-lock-example0-retention-after-creation.
 Press Enter to continue.

 Now we can set some object lock policies on individual files:

-Would you like to add a legal hold to dotnet-example-file0.txt in dotnet-s3-lock-example101-lock-enabled? y
+Would you like to add a legal hold to dotnet-example-file0.txt in dotnet-s3-lock-example0-lock-enabled? y
-        Modified legal hold for dotnet-example-file0.txt in dotnet-s3-lock-example101-lock-enabled.
+        Modified legal hold for dotnet-example-file0.txt in dotnet-s3-lock-example0-lock-enabled.

-Would you like to add a 1 day Governance retention period to dotnet-example-file1.txt in dotnet-s3-lock-example101-lock-enabled?
+Would you like to add a 1 day Governance retention period to dotnet-example-file1.txt in dotnet-s3-lock-example0-lock-enabled?
 Reminder: Only a user with the s3:BypassGovernanceRetention permission will be able to delete this file or its bucket until the retention period has expired. y
-        Set retention for dotnet-example-file1.txt in dotnet-s3-lock-example101-lock-enabled until 2/27/2024.
+        Set retention for dotnet-example-file1.txt in dotnet-s3-lock-example0-lock-enabled until 2/28/2024.

-Would you like to add a legal hold to dotnet-example-file0.txt in dotnet-s3-lock-example101-retention-on-creation? y
+Would you like to add a legal hold to dotnet-example-file0.txt in dotnet-s3-lock-example0-retention-after-creation? y
-        Modified legal hold for dotnet-example-file0.txt in dotnet-s3-lock-example101-retention-on-creation.
+        Modified legal hold for dotnet-example-file0.txt in dotnet-s3-lock-example0-retention-after-creation.

-Would you like to add a 1 day Governance retention period to dotnet-example-file1.txt in dotnet-s3-lock-example101-retention-on-creation?
+Would you like to add a 1 day Governance retention period to dotnet-example-file1.txt in dotnet-s3-lock-example0-retention-after-creation?
 Reminder: Only a user with the s3:BypassGovernanceRetention permission will be able to delete this file or its bucket until the retention period has expired. y
-        Set retention for dotnet-example-file1.txt in dotnet-s3-lock-example101-retention-on-creation until 2/27/2024.

-Would you like to add a legal hold to dotnet-example-file0.txt in dotnet-s3-lock-example101-retention-after-creation? y
-        Modified legal hold for dotnet-example-file0.txt in dotnet-s3-lock-example101-retention-after-creation.

-Would you like to add a 1 day Governance retention period to dotnet-example-file1.txt in dotnet-s3-lock-example101-retention-after-creation?
-Reminder: Only a user with the s3:BypassGovernanceRetention permission will be able to delete this file or its bucket until the retention period has expired. y
-        Set retention for dotnet-example-file1.txt in dotnet-s3-lock-example101-retention-after-creation until 2/27/2024.
+        Set retention for dotnet-example-file1.txt in dotnet-s3-lock-example0-retention-after-creation until 2/28/2024.
 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------